-The table below lists the location quotients (with 1 or higher an export industry) by industry for Lewis and Clark County.
-The quotient is derived by dividing the number of jobs in an industry by the total number of jobs in Broadwater County.
+The table below lists the location quotients (with 1 or higher) by industry for Lewis and Clark County.
+The quotient is derived by dividing the number of people in an industry by the number of people in Lewis and Clark County.
 That number is then compared to the same ratio for the national level.
-A score of 1 or more indicates an industry employs more persons than the national level, meaning that the industry is profitable in the area and exports products.
+A score of 1 or more indicates an industry that generally employs more persons than the United States average overall, meaning that the industry is profitable in the area and exports product to other states.